olivere/httputil/README.md

 ## Prior art

-The original code was taken from [Camlistore](https://camlistore.org/), and is now available in the [calistore.org/pkg/httputil](https://camlistore.org/pkg/httputil) package.
+The original code was taken from [Camlistore](https://camlistore.org/), and was available in the [camlistore.org/pkg/httputil](https://camlistore.org/pkg/httputil) package.
+Lately, Camlistore has been renamed to [Perkeep](https://perkeep.org/).

 ## License